About The Almanack

 Throughout its long history, The Almanack has been recognized countless times for its contributions to the steady development and success of colonial agrarian society (see Maryland Traditions' 2012 ALTA Award for Tradition as well as for making a significant contribution to our national pride (see Hagerstown Celebrates Star Spangled Banner's 200th Anniversary!)

-Gruber's Hagerstown Town and Country Almanack Company has been recognized by Wikipedia as the 47th oldest company in the United States.
-Click on 'List of Oldest Companies in The United States' to see the full list.
+Gruber's Hagerstown Town and Country Almanack Company has been recognized by Wikipedia as the 52nd oldest company in the United States.
+Click here for the full list.